© 2021 RSM US LLP. All rights reserved.

 The on-course competition is an expansion of RSM’s Birdies Fore Love program and a contest to see which PGA TOUR players can accumulate the most birdies (or better).
 The inaugural year of the competition took place during the first eight tournaments of the 2018-19 PGA TOUR season with RSM awarding the top three players who accumulated the most birdies (or better) overall with donations of $300,000, $150,000 and $50,000, respectively, to the charities of their choice.

-This year the competition will expand over two more tournaments and include weekly winners bringing the winning charity donation total to $1 million.
-Starting with the first 10 tournaments of the 2019-20 PGA TOUR season, RSM will award a $50,000 donation to a weekly winner’s chosen charity.
+This year the competition will expand over three more tournaments and include weekly winners bringing the winning charity donation total to $1 million.
+Starting with the first 11 tournaments of the 2019-20 PGA TOUR season, RSM will award a $50,000 donation to a weekly winner’s chosen charity.
 Additionally, at the conclusion of the last tournament of the competition, The RSM Classic, RSM will again award the top three overall winners with donations in the same amounts as 2018.

 Aside from the added excitement and fun the competition brings, the resulting impact to communities across the country from the winning charitable donations makes RSM’s Birdies Fore Love Charity Competition a meaningful event.
 When choosing their charity, we encourage the winning players to designate the funds to organizations dedicated to building tomorrow’s middle market leaders through programs that support education, as well as committed to improving the lives of youth through a focus on hunger, housing and health.

 Check out this year's competition results here.

 Charities that benefitted in 2018

 First place: Cameron Champ finished in first place and chose to donate the $300,000 winnings to The Cameron Champ Foundation in support of STEM (science, technology, engineering and math) education and youth golf.